WCSCourses/HelminthBioinformatics_2023/manuals/module_2_linux_scripting/module_linux_scripting.md

 	- The disadvantage is that it requires more typing.
 - a relative path is a short desciption of a path, that is **relative and specific** to where you are in the directory structure. eg. if you are in the "/home/manager/Module_2_Linux_scripting/genome_1/" directory, you can move up one directory using "cd ..", two directories to the home directory using "cd ../../", or even move directories using " cd ../genome_2/" .
 	- The advantage of using a relative path is that is it quick to type.
-	- The disadvantage is that it is very specific to where you currently are in the directory strucutre, and if you move to a different location, the same command will not work.
+	- The disadvantage is that it is very specific to where you currently are in the directory structure, and if you move to a different location, the same command will not work.
 - You will see some examples of relative and absolute paths in later modules.
 - If you use relative paths, great, but it does require a good understanding of your directory structure and where everything is located.
 - A common error message on the command line is "file not found" and is commonly related: